 In the classroom, we would be working on art projects multiple times a week.
 They are so engaging and exactly what little learners need to be doing.
 I feel like this is also an area that many students are not doing while at home.

-Tip #6- BRIGHT Colors Show Up on Camera
+Tip #6- BRIGHT Colors Show Up on the Camera

 This simple distance learning tip makes a huge difference for my little learners to see my work if they need help.
 I also use this idea when making teaching props.
 Today we covered the two oo sounds.
 I used my sound sticks on bright sticks for a better visual effect.